 The festival also features a food, herb, and vegetable garden.
 Known as A Tasteful Place, the garden is a place to catch free cooking, floral, and horticulture demonstrations.
 Local bands will play live music on weekend afternoons.
 The seasonal events are too many to list here; visit the website for information, schedules, and ticket purchases.

 2. Texas State Fair

 For some families, fall isn’t complete without a trip to the Texas State Fair!
-From now until October 23, you can take in the unique events and attractions while satisfying your craving for corny dogs, funnel cake, and other fair food under the watchful gaze of Big Tex.
+From September 29 until October 22, you can take in the unique events and attractions while satisfying your craving for corn dogs, funnel cake, and other fair food under the watchful gaze of Big Tex.
 Click here for more information and to reserve your tickets.

 4. Turkey Trot